EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 ### Improvement
+The target variable I used in this project was the interviewees' reply (how much possibility(0% ~ 100% range) they expect they got the admission acceptance from the graduate school with there track records (i.e. the features including CGPA, GRE, TOEFL, and so on))
+In other words, the label in this supervised learning problem was not the real results but the interviewees' expectations.
+If I can collect the sufficiently many real acceptance data (Yes or No), and use them as labels I can make more useful prediction model.

 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_